Vrat wale aloo or Potato Fry is a delicious and easy-to-make addictive side dish recipe prepared using potatoes and peanuts as main ingredients.

 - Add the cooked or boiled potatoes, salt to taste, lemon juice, and coriander leaves.
 Mix well.2 tablespoon Coriander leaves, chopped, Salt or Sendha Namak, to taste, Juice of 1 lemon

 - Now spread the potatoes evenly in the pan.
-Check out the video here.
-Cook on medium-high for 3 to 4 minutes on medium-high flame.
+Check out the video on making of potato fry here.
+Cook on medium-high for 3 to 4 minutes.

 - Flip and cook for another 3 to 4 minutes or until potatoes become crispy as desired.
 Making this way will create a crispy layer on the outside with a creamy melt-in-mouth texture inside.